moincreemers/swt/features.md

 - When the maven webserver is running, recompiling sometimes results in a validation error on a page reference specifically.
 Unclear why.
 Re-compiling (after adding a line break) always succeeds.
 Sometimes Maven already does a recompile but its unclear why it does that.
+- GetPageArgument throws when more than one 'd' argument is present on the hash.

 - For Viewer pages:
     - CORS is not enabled from server.
 Needs correct HTTP Headers to allow cross-domain requests to the API.